-Blair Brettschneider, Founder & Executive Director
+Blair Brettschneider, founder & Executive director

-Ashley Marine, LSW, Director of Girl Engagement
+Ashley Marine, Director of girl engagement

 Ashley received her undergraduate degree from Xavier University, where she concentrated on social work and peace studies, before receiving her master’s degree in social service administration from the University of Chicago.
 During her undergraduate studies, Ashley studied abroad in Ghana, where she collaboratively provided street education with girls engaged in migrant labor work.
 Ashley’s work and studies have primarily been focused on inequalities based on gender and sexuality, empowering women and girls and advocating for their rights.
 In her free time, Ashley enjoys singing show tunes, dancing, and exploring all that Chicago has to offer.

-Temi Famodu, Director of Communications
+Temitope Famodu, Director of Communications

 Temi is originally from Minnesota and received her undergraduate degree from DePaul University in International Studies.
 She spent the majority of her senior year in Budapest, Hungary and has enjoyed various other international travel since then.
 When she’s not at GirlForward, or eating at a yummy restaurant nearby, you can find her chatting with her friends about identity development or planning an adventure.
-Next on her list is Nigeria to visit her extended family, and learn how to make her dad’s famous Egusi stew!
+Next destinations on her list include Cuba, and Nigeria to visit her extended family, and learn how to make her dad’s famous Egusi stew!

 Emily Kane, Director of Education